JWST Astronomers Proposal Tool Overview

 The Astronomer’s Proposal Tool (APT) is a stand-alone software package used by astronomers for specifying proposed JWST observations and submitting JWST proposals for review.

 The JWST Astronomer's Proposal Tool is subject to ongoing updates.
-The current documentation is based on APT v25.4, and will be revised as needed for future APT releases.
+The current documentation is based on APT v27.1, and will be revised as needed for future APT releases.

 The Astronomer’s Proposal Tool (APT) is a stand-alone software package used by astronomers to design JWST observations and submit JWST proposals for review.
 APT has many years of heritage from the HST project, and much of the look and feel of APT will be familiar to users who have proposed for HST.

-APT allows JWST users to perform a number of key functions:
+APT allows JWST users to perform a number of key functions of the proposal process:

 - specify the general proposal information (e.g., title, abstract, PI, Co-Is, etc.);